Please consult this page regularly for updates

 Spring semester Orientation

 To choose your classes at the university (“Integrated classes”), go to: “Etudier à Montpellier” > “Formations de l’UPV”.
-You can also go to “Miscellaneous and FAQ”.
+You can also go to “Registration and courses”.

 *Any late withdrawals will be charged a penalty of 100€.